The boundary of the $p$-rank $0$ stratum of the moduli space of cyclic covers of the projective line: Introduction

+The geometric conclusion from Theorem~\ref{Tintro} is not as strong as the analogous result in the hyperelliptic case.
+This prevented us from using Theorem~\ref{Tintro} to find the dimension of the irreducible components of $\calt_{\ell, g}^f$ in general, see Remark~\ref{Rsignificance} and Section~\ref{Sboundaryproblem}.

-In Section \ref{Strielliptic}, we specialize to the case $\ell = 3$.
-In Theorem \ref{Trsexistence}, we prove that: for every odd $p \equiv 2 \bmod 3$, every $g \in \NN$, every signature type $(r,s)$ for $g$, and every $f$ (satisfying the obvious necessary conditions that $f$ is even and $0 \leq f \leq 2{\rm min}(r,s)$), there exists a smooth trielliptic curve defined over $\bar{\FF}_p$ with genus $g$, signature type $(r,s)$ and $p$-rank $f$; furthermore, we prove that there is at least one irreducible component of the $p$-rank $f$ stratum of $\calt_{3, g, (r,s)}$ whose dimension equals the lower bound from Proposition \ref{Tpurity}.
+For this reason, in Section~\ref{Strielliptic}, we specialize to the case $\ell = 3$.
+In Proposition~\ref{Cf=B-2}, for all $g \geq 2$ and all primes $p \geq 5$, we generalize a result of Bouw by proving that every component of the moduli space of trielliptic curves of genus $g$ contains a curve whose $p$-rank is not the maximum.
+Then we prove: \begin{theorem} [See Theorem~\ref{Trsexistence}] For every odd $p \equiv 2 \bmod 3$, every $g \in \NN$, every trielliptic signature type $(r,s)$ for $g$, and every $f$ (satisfying the clear necessary conditions that $f$ is even and $0 \leq f \leq 2{\rm min}(r,s)$), there exists a smooth trielliptic curve defined over $\bar{\FF}_p$ with genus $g$, signature type $(r,s)$ and $p$-rank $f$; furthermore, the dimension of at least one irreducible component of the $p$-rank $f$ stratum of $\calt_{3, g, (r,s)}$ equals the lower bound from Proposition~\ref{Tpurity}. \end{theorem}